Information on local laws covering election campaigning, infringements, noise, tobacco, alcohol, camping, littering, smoke and more.

 New Year's Eve

-All public places in the City of Yarra are alcohol free from 9.00pm on 30 December to 9.00am 1 January.
+All public places in the Yarra are alcohol free from 9.00pm on 30 December to 9.00am 1 January.

-Yarra City Council can add additional alcohol free zones or remove restrictions temporarily for a special event or festival.
+Yarra can add additional alcohol-free zones or remove restrictions temporarily for a special event or festival.

-Littering from a vehicle or near a vehicle, should be reported to the Environment Protection Authority (EPA) using the EPA form.
+Littering from a vehicle or near a vehicle, should be reported to the Environment Protection Authority (EPA) using the EPA form they will be able to investigate this further.

 Local laws assist to minimise impacts from open air burning, wood fire heaters and cooking appliances.